mbabynames search ✿

 Carmen Adelaide

-Put "noble and strong" next to "noble natured" and you get a name that feels considered.
+Put "song, garden" next to "noble natured" and you get a name that feels considered.
 Carmen Adelaide works on paper and out loud.
 Carmen is 2 syllables.
 Adelaide at 3 adds length and rhythm.

 Carmen Victoria